HyperPrivacy Mode Migrations

 Re-Organize Your Folder Structure

-The automatic migration from a HyperPrivacy site does not preserve the sharing relationships that make folders from one user's home directory available with other users or groups.
-Each user who is not a site administrator has access only to the items in their own folder.
+folder that presented those items.
+Instead, users or groups will be assigned permissions for the true paths to the shared items.
 Site administrators should take the opportunity to re-organize the folder structure into a useful configuration that reflects your companies business needs so that you can efficiently assign permissions to the migrated file for your users.

 We provide examples below of some of the ways our customers structure their folders to give you ideas for this new arrangement.
 You don't need to pick just one of these methods, and you're not forever locked-in to any particular folder structure.